Feeling Wired and Tired at the Same Time? Somatic Experiencing for Nervous System Dysregulation in Carlsbad, CA

 At Wholeness Collective Therapy Group, we understand that true healing addresses the body and nervous system, not just the mind.
 Many clients arrive describing the same exhausting paradox: they feel wired and tired simultaneously.
 Their minds race with anxious thoughts or to-do lists while their bodies feel heavy, depleted, and unable to rest.
 Sleep doesn’t restore them.
 Simple tasks feel overwhelming.
 This isn’t laziness or “all in your head”—it’s a classic mixed nervous system state rooted in unresolved stress and trauma.
+These are challenges we address in Somatic Experiencing for nervous system dysregulation in Carlsbad, CA.

 The Nervous System Under Pressure